transkript/istudybucket-server/CONTRIBUTING.md

 ## Getting Started

 Contributions are made to this repo via Issues and Pull Requests (PRs).
 A few general guidelines that cover both:
+To introduce yourself and get help, you can join the [matrix](https://matrix.to/#/!OMnwXQbQKzyupbtNOb:matrix.org?via=matrix.org) forum.
+If you have any questions or concerns, you can get help there.

 - Search for existing Issues and PRs before creating your own.
 - We work hard to makes sure issues are handled in a timely manner but, depending on the impact, it could take a while to investigate the root cause.
 A friendly ping in the comment thread to the submitter or a contributor can help draw attention if your issue is blocking.